NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 What Is a Metric?

-To put it simply, a metric is a category of quantifiable data relevant to a company's performance.
+To put it simply, a metric is a category of quantifiable data relevant to a company’s performance.
+Measuring business performance through various metrics and KPIs provides insight into an organization's success in achieving its strategic objectives.

 Example of a performance metric.
 This metric helps you filter and review pages by performance metrics.

 Metrics can be attached to almost every part of a client’s standard business processes.
-But one key difference between a KPI and a metric is that metrics don’t need to be tied directly to a strategic objective.
+But one key difference between a KPI and a metric is that performance metrics don’t need to be tied directly to a strategic objective.

 Some examples of metrics that clients often want to see include: